OolonColoophid/OolonColoophid.github.io/downloadsPage.markdown

 permalink: /downloadsPage/
 ---

 Here you will find documentation for download, such as flyers and other useful paperwork.
+This is mixture of information for people running the café, coming to the café, or those who might want to start their own.

 # Advertising

-[First flyer (January 2024, size A4)](/downloads/flyer1.pdf) Teaser material to generate interest in the café
+[First flyer (January 2024, size A4)](/downloads/flyer1.pdf) [PDF] Teaser material to generate interest in the café

 # Repair Café Operation

-- [Risk Assessment](/downloads/riskAssessment.doc) Outlines things that can go wrong, how likely they are, and how we'll try to minimise the risk.
+- [Risk Assessment](/downloads/riskAssessment.doc) [DOC] Outlines things that can go wrong, how likely they are, and how we'll try to minimise the risk.
 This is a requirement for our public liability insurance

+- [Table Allocation Queue](/downloads/tableAllocationQueue.pdf) [PDF] Helps to keep track of who has been allocated to a given table

-- [Table Numbers](/downloads/tableNumbers.pdf) Large-type A4 signs to place on tables
+- [Table Numbers](/downloads/tableNumbers.pdf) [PDF] Large-type A4 signs to place on tables

-- [Checklist](/downloads/checklist.pdf) This is an operational checklist for regular tasks, indicating when they should happen
+- [Checklist](/downloads/checklist.pdf) [PDF] This is an operational checklist for regular tasks, indicating when they should happen

 # Health and Safety

-[Portable Application Testing Certificate for Paul Maziere](/downloads/patTestCertPaulMaziere.pdf) This qualifies Maz to check domestic appliances for electrical safety
+[Portable Application Testing Certificate for Paul Maziere](/downloads/patTestCertPaulMaziere.pdf) [PDF] This qualifies Maz to check domestic appliances for electrical safety

 # For Customers

-- [Disclaimer](/downloads/disclaimer.pdf) The disclaimer or 'house rules' sets expections for the customers
+- [Disclaimer](/downloads/disclaimer.pdf) [PDF] The disclaimer or 'house rules' sets expections for the customers

-- [Registration](/downloads/registration.pdf) This registration form should be completed before the repair
+- [Registration](https://bit.ly/regTRC) This registration form should be completed before the repair

+- [Registration](/downloads/registration.pdf) [PDF] The offline version of the registration form

-- [Feedback Form](/downloads/feedbackForm.pdf) This feedback form collects useful information about the repair experience
+- [Feedback Form](/downloads/feedbackForm.pdf) [PDF] This feedback form collects useful information about the repair experience